A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Transcendental equations for zeros of the Zeta -function

 Now let $\rho = x+iy$ be a Riemann zero.
-Then $\arg \zeta(\rho)$ can be well-defined by the limit \beq \arg\zeta\(\rho\) \equiv \lim_{\delta \to 0^+} \arg \zeta\(x+\delta+iy\). \eeq For reasons that are explained below, it is important that $0 < \delta \ll 1$.
+Then $\Arg \zeta(\rho)$ can be well-defined by the limit \beq \Arg\zeta\(\rho\) \equiv \lim_{\delta \to 0^+} \Arg \zeta\(x+\delta+iy\). \eeq For reasons that are explained below, it is important that $0 < \delta \ll 1$.
 This limit in general is not zero.
-For instance, for the first Riemann zero at $\rho = \tfrac{1}{2} +iy_1$, where $y_1 = 14.1347\dotsc$, \beq \arg \zeta\(\tfrac{1}{2} + i y_1\) \approx 0.157873919880941213041945. \eeq
+For instance, for the first Riemann zero at $\rho = \tfrac{1}{2} +iy_1$, where $y_1 = 14.1347\dotsc$, \beq \Arg \zeta\(\tfrac{1}{2} + i y_1\) \approx 0.157873919880941213041945. \eeq

 On the critical line $z=\tfrac{1}{2}+iy$, if $y$ does not correspond to the imaginary part of a zero, the well-known function \beq S(y) = \frac{1}{\pi}\arg\zeta\(\tfrac{1}{2}+iy\) \eeq is defined by continuous variation along the straight lines starting from $2$, then up to $2+iy$ and finally to $\tfrac{1}{2}+iy$, where $\arg\zeta(2)=0$ (see \eqref{S_variation}).
 The function $S(y)$ is discussed in greater detail below in section \ref{Soft}.
 On a zero, the standard way to define this term is through the limit $S(\rho) = \tfrac{1}{2} \lim_{\epsilon\to0} \( S\(\rho+i\epsilon\)+S\(\rho-i\epsilon\) \)$.
-We have checked numerically that for several zeros on the line, our definition \eqref{deltadef} gives the same answer as this standard approach.
-In any case our definition of $S(y)$ is perfectly valid in and of itself.
+We have checked numerically that for several zeros on the line, our definition \eqref{deltadef} gives the same result as the standard piecewise integration definition, \emph{ so long as $S(y)$ is on the principal branch, which is almost always true for low enough, but relatively large $y$.} (See section~\ref{Soft} for more discussion on this important point.)